Pet3r1512/DevIniter/README.md

 ## Usage

-DevIniter's templates are designed to streamline your development workflow.
+<strong>DevIniter</strong>'s templates are designed to streamline your development workflow.
 Each template comes pre-configured with modern development tools and best practices, allowing you to focus on building your application rather than setting up boilerplate code.

 Our templates support various project types including: